 When a storm came and destroyed this location, the believers stood firm on their faith and beliefs and persevered through this minor set back.
 During the cold, harsh winter months, these faithful saints were determined to carry out the charge that God had birthed in their spirits, and they gathered together in a little wooden schoolhouse at Scott and Broad.

-Down through the years God continued to validate the First Baptist Church ministry as He opened up the windows of heaven and began to pour in more blessings.
-In 1931 Rev. I. S. Powell was elected and a parsonage was provided next door to the church.
-In 1940 under the leadership of J. J. Tillman, the church experienced an awesome growth in both membership and finances, and in 1945 construction began on the sanctuary under the administration of Rev. R. S. Rose.
+Down through the years, God continued to validate the First Baptist Church ministry as He opened up the windows of heaven and began to pour in more blessings.
+In 1931, Rev. I. S. Powell was elected, and a parsonage was provided next door to the church.
+In 1940, under the leadership of J. J. Tillman, the church experienced an awesome growth in both membership and finances, and in 1945 construction began on the sanctuary under the administration of Rev. R. S. Rose.
 A few years later (1947), under the direction of Rev. F. L. McKia, the present sanctuary was finished.
-In 1950 with Rev. W. L. Patterson as pastor, the adjoining property, the pews, and the pulpit furniture were all acquired.
-Just four years later, directed by Rev. H. C. Cherry, the FBC family purchased a piano, an organ, a roof for the church, and the redecoration of the church auditorium.
+In 1950, with Rev. W. L. Patterson as pastor, the adjoining property, the pews, and the pulpit furniture were all acquired.
+Just four years later, directed by Rev. H. C. Cherry, the FBC family purchased a piano, an organ, a roof for the church, and redecorated the church auditorium.
 Pastor Cherry also organized the young adult usher board, the youth choir, and the male chorus.
 He emphasized tithing and called upon the membership for sacrificial service.
-Under Rev. Robert L. Cotton (1975) new windows and an elevator were installed.
+Under Rev. Robert L. Cotton (1975), new windows and an elevator were installed.
 (It is the Lord’s doing; and it is marvelous in our eyes.
 Psalm 118:23).

-On the second Sunday in May of 1978 the Rev. Oddie Breckenridge was called into leadership for the First Baptist Church family.
+On the second Sunday in May 1978, the Rev. Oddie Breckenridge was called into leadership for the First Baptist Church family.
 Rev. Breckenridge became well noted for hosting one of Memphis’s weekly Christian radio talk shows.
-Under his administration he ordained the first women into ministry in the history of the church.
-But above all of his accomplishments was his dedication to the work of the Lord through his 20+ years of service that will never be forgotten.
+Under his administration, he ordained the first women into ministry in the history of the church.
+But above all of his accomplishments was his dedication to the work of the Lord through his 23 years of service that will never be forgotten.
 Rev. Breckenridge served as Pastor Emeritus until his death in 2001.